Sam Sunderland: Career

 Sunderland made his Dakar debut in 2012, riding a Honda, after winning the UAE National Baja Championship in 2010 and 2011.
 He was forced to retire on the third stage due to an electrical fault, and was unable to compete the following year after breaking both wrists in testing prior to the event.

 Riding for the factory Honda team in 2014, Sunderland became the first British rider to win a stage of the Dakar since John Deacon in 1998 when he won the second stage to move up to third in the overall classification, only to suffer engine failure the following day and drop out of the rally.
 Later that year, he was signed to the factory KTM team, winning two stages of the Abu Dhabi Desert Challenge and placing second in the Morocco Rally.
 Sam went on to win Morocco rally in 2015 and won Qatar sealine rally in 2016.
 He won the Dakar Rally in 2017.

 Sunderland was the recipient of the Royal Automobile Club's 2017 Segrave Trophy "for being the first Briton to win a Dakar Rally crown by winning the motorcycle category in 2017".

 In 2018 Dakar Rally Sam won stages 1 and 3 before crashing out in stage 4.
 2019 Dakar Rally saw Sam winning stages 5 and 7, and finishing 3rd overall.
 In 2020 edition in Saudi Arabia Sam crashed out with an injury in stage 5.

+In 2022, Sunderland won first place in the Dakar Rally for the second time since his previous win in 2017.